jeromep01/SlidePanel/README.md

 #### onSlideOpening

 This is a callback that you can use to make some additional operations while the panel is being displayed.
+A parameter has been added in the callback as a reference to the HTML element who called the slide panel.

 #### onSlideClosing

 This is a callback that you can use to make some additional operations while the panel is being hidden.
+A parameter has been added in the callback as a reference to the HTML element who called the slide panel.

 #### onSlideOpened

 This is a callback that you can use to make some additional operations while the panel is displayed.
+A parameter has been added in the callback as a reference to the HTML element who called the slide panel.

 #### onSlideClosed

 This is a callback that you can use to make some additional operations while the panel is hidden.
+A parameter has been added in the callback as a reference to the HTML element who called the slide panel.

 #### reset